You are a fan of different types of meats. A born organizer, you like to gather your friends and family often and, of course, prepare a lot of food.

 - How to Season a Masterbuilt Propane Smoker?

-- Best Ways to Season an Offset Smoker
+- Best Ways to Use an Electric Smoker in the Rain

 To protect it and extend electric smokers’ usage